Dong-Kyum Kim

 dong-kyum.kim [at] mpi-sp.org

 I am a postdoctoral researcher at the Max Planck Institute for Security and Privacy (MPI-SP) in Germany, where I work with Meeyoung Cha.
-I was trained as a physicist, earning my Ph.D. from the Korea Advanced Institute of Science and Technology (KAIST) under Hawoong Jeong, applying deep learning to nonequilibrium statistical physics.
+I earned my Ph.D. in physics at the Korea Advanced Institute of Science and Technology (KAIST) under the supervision of Hawoong Jeong, using deep learning to study nonequilibrium statistical physics.

 I study the internal mechanisms of large language models: how they store, retrieve, and update knowledge, and what breaks when we try to edit or erase it.
-This work spans interpretability, model editing, and machine unlearning, questions that bear directly on the privacy, safety, and reliability of deployed models.
+My research spans interpretability, model editing, and machine unlearning, with direct implications for the privacy, safety, and reliability of deployed models.

 news